Four causes

-The four causes or four explanations are, in Aristotelian thought, four fundamental types of answer to the question "why?", in analysis of change or movement in nature: the material, the formal, the efficient, and the final.
+The four causes or four explanations are, in Aristotelian thought, categories of questions that explain "the why's" of something that exists or changes in nature.
+The four causes are the: material cause, the formal cause, the efficient cause, and the final cause.
 Aristotle wrote that "we do not have knowledge of a thing until we have grasped its why, that is to say, its cause."
 While there are cases in which classifying a "cause" is difficult, or in which "causes" might merge, Aristotle held that his four "causes" provided an analytical scheme of general applicability.